 WebsiteSEE GRANT OUTCOMES

 To create more easily accessible opportunities for healthy eating, Syracuse Urban Partnership (SYRUP) spearheaded the construction of the Salt City Market, which is within walking distance for residents of these communities.
-Completed in September 2020, the Salt City Market—a food hall and a full-service market— spans 24,000 square feet on the first floor of a new 4-story building that alsos feature 26 mixed-income apartments and commercial office space for nonprofits.
+Opened in January 2021, the Salt City Market—a food hall and a full-service market—spans 24,000 square feet on the first floor of a new 4-story building that also features 26 mixed-income apartments and commercial office space for nonprofits.
 As the first downtown Syracuse grocery store in more than 40 years, the Salt City Market provides a home to 11 food entrepreneurs, offering a community teaching kitchen, and providing access to fresh produce and groceries.
 In 2020, NYHealth awarded SYRUP a grant to provide marketing and technical assistance in support of Salt City Market’s design and launch.